GfSE/SAF-Specification/stakeholders.md

 * What are the requirements for security relevant IT-equipment?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?
+* What is the physical breakdown of the system?

+  ***Rationale:  In my role, i need to assess if the system partitioning fulfills the security requirements.***
 * What is the rationale when requirements are not considered?
-* What is the sequence of interactions among the system and context elements?
+* What is the sequence of interactions among the system and context elements on physical level?
 * What items (e.g.  data /energy material) are exchanged within the system?
-* What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational exchanges do operational performers need to consume or provide?
-* What physical items are used building up the system?
 * What shall be validated to the customer at system level?
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?